artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 ## Schedulers
 {{ab.m}} and PyMast run all the tasks using schedulers.
 This process is mostly hidden to the writer of {{ab.m}} and PyMast code.

-Tasks are run on 'Schedulers' and to put it simply for now, the server and each Console has a scheduler.
-Additional scheduler can be created but typically the schedulers run associated with a console with the server running a large number of the tasks.
+Tasks are run on 'Schedulers' and to put it simply for now, the Server and each Console has a scheduler.
+Additional schedulers can be created but typically the Server runs most of the tasks and the Consoles run a few tasks associated with that particular Console.

-For example, the server runs a scheduler it may have a task for presenting its User Interface/GUI, and maybe have other task to manage the world creation, handing comms, science etc. Consoles typically have a scheduler an mostly as single task for the User Interface/GUI.
+For example, the Server runs a scheduler that may have a task for presenting its User Interface/GUI, and maybe have other tasks to manage the world creation, handling comms, science etc. Consoles typically have a scheduler as a single task for handling the User Interface/GUI.

 The more complex the script, the more tasks that will run.
-And if the complexity warrants more schedulers can be created. e.g. schedulers for each player ships etc.
+And if the complexity warrants it, more schedulers can be created. e.g. schedulers for each player ships etc.

 When Artemis Cosmos calls the scripting engine, {{ab.m}}/PyMast will run al the Schedulers and each scheduler runs all of its Tasks.